God treated himself to a new coat.

 in places carefully arranged—

-a mountain or a desert,
+a mountain or a desert, far from crowds.

 He made them build a tent, for conferences,

 with heavily restricted access.
+When he spoke,

-it became easier just to send a
+it was easier just to send a

 Of course people were still startled